kryptokrona/kryptokrona-kotlin-sdk/README.md

 There might be some trouble doing this multiple times, then we need to do a cleanup:

 - `./gradlew clean`

+To run unit tests run:

+- `./gradlew test`

+### CI/CD

+We also have a CI/CD flow for this project that will assemble the code, run static code analysis, run unit tests, run code coverage, and save the artifact of the build to GitHub Packages.

+This artifact can then be downloaded and imported manually if that need exists for the project.
+Instructions on how to do this can be read in the installation instructions above.

+Whenever you submit a pull request a pipeline will run with the following steps:

+- Assemble
+- Static Code Analysis
+- Unit Test
+- Code Coverage

+The only thing different here from the main pipeline that runs is that we do not publish an artifact to GitHub Packages.

 ## Contribute